ytopt-team/ytopt-libensemble/README.md

 # Directory

-This directory includes the ECP apps and proxy apps autotuned using ytopt and libensemble.
+This directory includes the ECP apps and proxy apps autotuned using ytopt-libensemble and ytopt.

 ```
 ytopt-libe-xsbench/